Frequently Asked Questions

 Can face shields replace masks?

 Per OSPI guidelines, cloth face coverings have a superior ability to capture more droplets from speaking, coughing, sneezing, etc., however students may use face shields in the classroom as an alternative to a cloth face covering.
 OSPI is requiring cloth masks only on buses.
+The Department of Health states, "In rare circumstances when a cloth face covering cannot be worn, students and staff may use a clear face covering or a face shield with a drape as an alternative to a cloth face covering.
+Face shields should extend below the chin, to the ears and have no gap at the forehead."

 Will the district be providing masks for students?